Mainframe-Archive/mainframe-os/docs/introduction.md

 ## Publish your Dapp
 From the app details view in Mainframe OS, click **Publish**.

-The resulting App ID is what is needed to share and install your dapp.
+The resulting App ID is what is needed to share for others to install your dapp.

 ## Update your Dapp
 Once the app has been published, on the app details screen choose **New Version +**.

-Bump the version number and Add.
+Bump the version number and **Add**.
 You should now see an entry for that version in draft form.
 You can work on the changes and when ready choose **Publish Update**.

-Users who have already installed the app will be notified there is an available update and guided through installing it.
+Users who have already installed the app will be notified there is an update available and guided through installing it.

 New users will automatically have access to the latest version.